imdhemy/imdhemy.github.io/_posts/php/2021-12-30-real-world-use-cases-of-sinlgeton-in-php.md

 date: 2021-12-30T12:45:00.130Z
 categories: php
 ---
-The singleton pattern insures that a class has only one instance and provides global access to it.
+The singleton pattern ensures that a class has only one instance and provides global access to it.
 Okay, many developers consider the singleton is an anti-pattern and many others don't.
 The most common reason for using a singleton is to control access to some shared resources, database connection which is an expensive resource or a file.

 **The singleton pattern is responsible for:**
 - Creating an instance of its class.